14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 DevTools is actually an open source project and Paul asked for feedback if somebody ever got an idea that would like to share.

-Finally, the DevTools team just got themselves a designer for the first time and that is exiting news as we can expect the DevTools to look more user friendly and have a better look and feel. [@maxwkr](http://twitter.com/maxwkr) is the new designer dedicated to DevTools.
+Finally, the DevTools team just got themselves a designer for the first time and that is exciting news as we can expect the DevTools to look more user friendly and have a better look and feel. [@maxwkr](http://twitter.com/maxwkr) is the new designer dedicated to DevTools.

 The DevTools team is focusing on keeping the interface more usable by adding more “SCRIM” to it: